tg44/OctoPrint-Prometheus-Exporter/README.md

   - last print time - as gauge
   - fan speed - as gauge
   - extrusion total - as counter
+  - x, y and z travel - as a counter
   - last print extrusion - as gauge

 All of the metrics are prefixed as `octoprint_` for easier identification.